MateuszB-hub/Discord-Bot/README.md

 on the internet do not need to know my personal life.

 If you are not a random person, feel free to leave a message or comment on some file

+In addition, node modules are excluded as well for the previous reasons stated